-This is the best router for most apartments out there, and even some small one story houses.
-However it is most commonly found in city apartment dwelling situations.
+This is the best class router for most apartments out there, and even some small one story houses.
+It is commonly found in city apartment dwelling situations.
 The AC1750 class wireless range will cover a normal family sized one story home with no problem if it is centrally located and not far off in one corner.
 As for city living, it is strong enough to overcome wireless interference from your neighbors wifi.
 I am using it in a small 3 bedroom one story house and have excellent coverage across every room except the garage.
+Update: I no longer use this one and now have the AC3100 below.
+This router is still fine and in fact I gave it to a friend.
+I just wanted to review another router for you guys.